-So, if you just happen to be searching for the best affordable, lightweight, useful gift for your favorite backpacker, you’ve come to the right place.
-These are some of favorite finds for backpackers, thru-hikers, and lightweight travelers.
+So, if you’re searching for the perfect gift for your favorite backpacker, you’ve come to the right place.
+These are some of our favorite finds for backpackers, thru-hikers, and lightweight travelers.

 Affordable Gifts for Hikers